piero-g/markdown-workflow/README.md

 - `./0-original/` where documents ready to be processed shall be placed
 - `./1-layout/` where the markdown files will be edited
-- `./2-publication/` where the publication files will appear
+- `./2-publication/` where the publication files added will appear
 - `./archive/` will contain past logs and backup files
 - `./z-lib/` is the directory for configurations and templates.